appsody/website/content/tutorials/PackageAJaxRSAppWithAppsody.md

 # REST on a cloud: easily package a JAX-RS application to deploy to Kubernetes with Appsody

 This tutorial shows you how to use [Appsody](https://appsody.dev) to take care of packaging applications for the cloud so that you can focus on writing code.
-The tutorial uses the application provided in the OpenLiberty guide for ‘[Creating a RESTful Web Service](https://openliberty.io/guides/rest-intro.html)’.
+The tutorial uses the application provided in the Open Liberty guide for [Creating a RESTful Web Service](https://openliberty.io/guides/rest-intro.html).

 ### What is Appsody?